mitodl/openedx-course-test/README.md

 ## Usage

-Simply run `docker_test /path/to/course/folder` where the course folder has exactly one course in it.
-This will need to be run on a system that has docker installed and enough ram to run the import (probably about 3GiB).
+Simply run `course_test /path/to/course/folder` where the course folder has exactly one course in it.
+This will need to be run on a system that has docker installed and enough ram to run the import (probably about 2GiB).

+By default this will get the latest public docker image.
+If you want to build your own locally instead, you can run `course_test -l /path/to/course/folder` and it will build it if you don't already have the image.
+You can also manually build just the image with `docker build -t=mitodl/openedx-course-test .` and build from scratch (no-cache) with `docker build --no-cache -t=mitodl/openedx-course-test .`

 ## Usage of docker image directly